Plan S at BMJ for authors

 Plan S is an initiative to drive wider adoption of open access publishing that was launched in 2018 by cOAlition S, an international consortium of organisations who fund or carry out research.
 The first and main objective was to require that, from 2021, publicly-funded research must only be published in journals or on platforms on an open access basis without embargo.

 • Publish in open access journals or platforms – A third of our journals are fully open access.
-In this model, authors pay an Article Processing Charge (APC) levied upon acceptance to make the article immediately available on publication. cOAlition S funders will continue to financially support APCs in open access journals.
+In this model, authors pay an Article Processing Charge (APC) levied upon acceptance to make the article immediately available on publication.
+Most cOAlition S funders will continue to financially support APCs in open access journals.
 Browse our full list of open access journals.

 • Publish in subscription journals AND make the article available in an open access repository, but cOAlition S funders will not cover any open access charges involved.
+Learn more about our Green open access policy.

-See our corporate website for further information about Plan S and related topics.
+Read further information about Plan S and related topics.